 9. It would severely disrupt the family planning safety net that people with Medicaid and uninsured individuals rely on for high-quality reproductive health care.
 Without access to Title X family planning services, people who would have been eligible for Title X are more likely to go without needed reproductive health care during coverage gaps.

-10. What you can do?
-Take action!
-Make your voice heard by submitting comments on the proposed rule.
-Comments are due July 31st.
-Click here to submit your comments.
-Urge your members of Congress to co-sponsor and support resolution H.Res.915 in the House and S.Res.526 in the Senate.
+10. What did we do?
+The NWHN took action!
+We made our voice heard by submitting comments on the proposed rule.
+You can continue to urge your members of Congress to co-sponsor and support resolution H.Res.915 in the House and S.Res.526 in the Senate.
 These resolutions make clear that the proposed Title X restrictions would erode the patient-provider relationship and prevent patients from receiving care.